Quantum asymmetry and noisy multi-mode interferometry

 In order to validate the improvement of the phase estimation precision in presence of increasingly anti-correlated noise, we have implemented estimation procedure based on the efficient locally unbiased estimator (at the working point $\theta_0=0$):

-where $x$ denotes the measurement outcome corresponding to detecting a photon in the given output port.
+where $N_{i}$ denotes the detected photon counts in the given output port.
 We evaluate the estimator on $10^4$ randomly prepared sets of measurement outcomes each containing $10^5$ samples in total.
-Each set is prepared by randomly sampling (with repetitions) from the $10^5$ measured single-photon counts at the $\theta=0$ point.
-The resulting estimation precision, defined as the inverse of the estimator variance divided by the number of used resources, is presented in Fig.~\ref{fig:est}.
-The solid lines correspond to the classical FI calculated for the model probabilities (Eqs.~\eqref{eq:probAver1}-\eqref{eq:probAver2}) that take into account the finite interference visibility $v$.
+Each set is prepared by randomly sampling (with repetitions) from the $10^5$ measured single-photon counts at the $\theta_0=0$ point.
+The resulting single-photon estimation precision, defined as the inverse of the estimator variance divided by the total number of detected photons, is presented in Fig.~\ref{fig:est}.
+The errorbars correspond to chi-squared 99\% confidence interval.
+The rescaling to single-photon value allows us to compare the achieved precision with the classical FI (solid lines), calculated for the model probabilities (Eq.~\eqref{eq:probAver1}) that take into account the finite interference visibility $v$.
 The dashed lines represent the ultimate bound given by the QFI.
 In Fig.~\ref{fig:est} we clearly see that the estimation precision improves for the anti-correlated noise as predicted by the FI and QFI.

 \emph{Entanglement.} A similar effect can also be observed for entanglement.
 Let us apply the channel $\mathcal{E}$ to one part of the entangled state $\ket{\psi}^{AB} = \sqrt{q} \ket{11} + \sqrt{\frac{1-q}{2}}(\ket{22} + \ket{33})$.
 The resulting state takes the form of a maximally correlated state~\cite{RainsPhysRevA.60.179}: